Grades of F or D

 This policy may be applied anytime during the undergraduate years, but only once for a given course.
 The course must be repeated at Rutgers University-New Brunswick.
 If the student earns an F or D a second time, only the second grade will enter the cumulative grade-point average.
 This policy may not be applied to punitive grades of F given for reasons such as academic dishonesty.
 Use of this policy to remove a grade of F or D from the cumulative grade-point average does not qualify a student for retroactive nomination to the Dean's List nor does it rescind unsatisfactory scholastic standing status.

 The addition of appropriate prefixing to repeated courses will occur within several weeks after the end of the semester during which the repeated course has been taken.
-This revised policy is not retroactive to previous semesters (before Fall 2014).
+This revised policy is not retroactive to previous semesters (before fall 2014).
 If a student feels that they repeated a course and the appropriate prefixing was not applied based on the policy above, the student may contact the SEBS Office of Academic Programs, Martin Hall, Room 205.

-When students have earned a grade of D prior to the Fall 2014 term and choose to repeat the course, credits and grades are computed in the cumulative grade-point average for both courses, but credit is subtracted from the degree-credit total for the repeated course.
+When students have earned a grade of D prior to the fall 2014 semester and choose to repeat the course, credits and grades are computed in the cumulative grade-point average for both courses, but credit is subtracted from the degree-credit total for the repeated course.
 The repeated grade is denoted by the addition of a K prefix (no degree credit and grade computes in the GPA).
 If the student earns a grade of D when taking a course for a second time and chooses to repeat the course yet again, all three grades are computed into the cumulative grade-point average, but the student receives degree credit only once because credit can be earned only once for a given course.

-Grades of C and above
+Grades of C and Above

 When students earn a grade of C or better and choose to repeat the course, it must be repeated for E credit.
 Courses with E prefixes do not lead to graduation credit and the grades are not computed in the cumulative grade-point average.